Fitting soundbreaker bars

 Soundbreaker bars are an acoustic hanger used to increase isolation to increase the sound insulation when installed on to walls and ceilings.
-Increase the separation between plasterboard and soundproof panels from stud walls and ceiling joists.
+Increase the separation between plasterboard and soundproof panels when fitting soundbreaker bars to stud walls and ceiling joists.

 Soundbreaker bars absorb vibration that carries sound waves through the structure of a wall or ceiling.
 Reducing the vibration reduces the over all level of sound that would transmit through a wall or ceiling with out the separation created by installing the bars.

 Quick fixing guide for soundbreaker bars

 - Only use on timber or metal studs and timber ceiling joists

 - Attach the bars by screwing through the pre-drilled holes

 - The pre-drilled holes go to the bottom and the corrugated section faces into the room when fixing to walls

 - No need for drilling into the bars